kizunanocoin/docs/docs/commands/rpc-protocol.md

 **Optional "peer_details"**

 _version 18.0+_
 Boolean, false by default.
 Returns a list of peers IPv6:port with its node protocol network version and node ID.
-The node ID is random and is not a Nano address. `type` returned in version 19.0+ as either `tcp` (preferred) or `udp` (fallback) used for peering with that node.
+The node ID is random and is not a KIZUNANO COIN address. `type` returned in version 19.0+ as either `tcp` (preferred) or `udp` (fallback) used for peering with that node.

-_version 20.0 will generate the node_id with `node_` prefix, earlier versions will generate with `nano_` prefix_
+_version 20.0 will generate the node_id with `node_` prefix, earlier versions will generate with `kizn_` prefix_

 **Response:**
 ```json